aurovrata/cf7-polylang/README.txt

 4. There is a bug in the integration which fails to pick the fact that language options have been saved.
 So even after click the 'Save' button you will see the familiar alert window popup, you can safely ignore the message.

 == Changelog ==

+= 1.2.9 =
-= 1.2.8 =
+* bug fix due to POLYLANG_URL constant missing in new version of polylang = 1.2.8 =
-* bug fix on font-end enable user login pages reported by @Zelester
+* bug fix on front-end enable user login pages reported by @Zelester

 = 1.2.7 =
 * bug fix on new polylang locale being added.